SymfonyCasts/symfony-ux/sfcasts/stimulus/react-props.md

 into JSON: that's this `product:read` group.

-The only missing piece is that... well.. there isn't a way in Twig to *use* Symfony's serializer to transform an object to JSON.
+The only missing piece is that... well.. there isn't a way in Twig to *use* Symfony's serializer to transform an object into JSON.
 So...
 I built one.
 You can see it in `src/Twig/SerializerExtension.php`.
 This adds a filter called `serialize`, which just calls the serializer and passes our data.
 Fun fact, in Symfony 5.3, this filter will come standard with Symfony: a pull request by my friend Jesse Rushlow has already been accepted.
+So, you soon won't need to build this.

-Anyways, back in the template, we can set the `product` value to `featuredProduct` pipe `serialize()` and pass this the form - `json` and... the 2nd argument is the serialization context.
+Anyways, back in the template, set the `product` value to `featuredProduct` pipe `serialize()` and then the format - `json` and... then any serialization context, which is kind of like serialization options.
 To serialize the fields in the group I set up, pass `groups` set to `product:read`.

-We're done!.
+We're done!
 We just passed a `Product` object *directly* from our server into a React component as a prop by converting it into JSON.

-Let's see... yea know... see if it *actually* works.
+Let's... ya know... see if it *actually* works.
 Refresh and... there it is!
 Inspect element on the sidebar.
 Look at that product value attribute!
 It's lovely!
-Our Twig serialize filter turned the `Product` object into JSON... then Stimulus automatically parsed that JSON back into an object.
+Our Twig `serialize` filter turned the `Product` object into JSON... then Stimulus automatically parsed that JSON back into an object.
 Yep, Stimulus loves frontend frameworks.
 They're just another tool in your toolkit.